Carson's Village

 $25,000 Goal

-After the tragic loss of his 11-year-old son Carson, Jason Dyke realized that no organization existed to help families navigate the difficult journey from the loss of a loved one to the funeral.
+After the tragic loss of his 11-year-old son Carson, Jason Dyke realized that an organization did not exist to help families navigate the difficult journey from the loss of a loved one to the funeral with the guidance of an Advocate.
 His loss, and that of so many others, inspired him to start Carson's Village.

-More than 8 million people suffered the loss of a family member last year.
-Inevitably, those people struggle with the decisions they face after the death of their loved one.
-Families are left to search for resources, including how to find a funeral home, how to pay for the services without going into debt, and how to manage their vulnerable mental health state.
-The lasting impact of this crisis and gap in services is leaving families with long-term, expensive mental health challenges and often unnecessary financial debt and distress.
+Every year, approximately 8 million people suffer a loss of a family member, facing overwhelming decisions such as finding a funeral home, covering funeral costs without going into debt, and managing their mental health.
+The lasting impact of this crisis and gap in services is leaving families with long-term, expensive mental health challenges and often unnecessary financial distress.

 How Carson's Village Can Help

-To date, Carson's Village has helped nearly 5,000 families, with nearly 70% from very low-income households.
-Carson's Village also places significant emphasis on expanding Spanish-language support resources to better support everyone in our community.
+To date, Carson's Village has helped almost 9,000 families, with nearly 64% from very low-income households and 61% are families of color.
+Carson's Village also places significant emphasis on expanding Spanish-language support resources to better support underserved communities in the bereavement space.

 Our Needs

-Those who are interested in donating can help the organization with a generous financial gift:
+Those interested in donating can support the organization with a generous financial gift:

 Mission